-Advantage Hers – Inspiring women into action with Caroline Wozniacki
+Advantage Hers – Inspiring women with Caroline Wozniacki for UCB

 UCB partnered with tennis superstar Caroline Wozniacki, believed to be the most high-profile athlete known to have lived with rheumatoid arthritis (RA), to launch Advantage Hers, a global health initiative raising awareness of the unmet needs of millions of women worldwide living with chronic inflammatory diseases (CIDs).

 Underpinning the campaign is a necessity to improve the standard of care for women with CIDs, empower them to play more active roles in their own care and live the lives they want, inspiring them to speak to their doctors about their needs and share their stories with others.

 Women with these conditions encounter unique challenges and gender disparities, including delayed diagnosis, increased physical and mental burdens compared to men with the same diseases, and unaddressed concerns related to family planning and pregnancy.
 Through support and education, Advantage Hers aims to help tackle these needs.

 Integral to the campaign was its ‘hero’ piece, a film that drove awareness about the initiative and kick-started women with CID’s journey to more active disease management.
 Blonde was approached by communications agency Ruder Finn on behalf of UCB to partner with them to conceptualise and produce the ‘hero’ film, photography and additional video content for Advantage Hers.